Wayne Boden: Marielle Archambault

-On 23 November, Marielle Archambault, a jewellery clerk, left work at closing time with a young man whom she introduced to her co-workers as "Bill", and remarked that she seemed happy and entranced by the man.
-When Archambault did not report for work the following morning, her employer went to check on her in her apartment to see if she was ill.
-Together with her landlady, they discovered her fully clad body on the couch.
-The room was tidy, but Boden had ripped her pantyhose and bra, raped her, and left bite marks on her breasts.
+On 23 November, Marielle Archambault, a jewelry clerk, left work at closing time with a young man she introduced to her co-workers as “Bill,” appearing notably happy in his company.
+When she failed to report for work the following morning, her employer checked on her at her apartment and, together with her landlady, discovered her body on a couch.
+She was fully clothed, and while the room appeared orderly, evidence indicated she had been sexually assaulted.